Privacy preservation in continuous-time average consensus algorithm via deterministic additive obfuscation signals: Performance Demonstration

-We demonstrate our results using an execution of the modified static average consensus algorithm~\eqref{eq::consensus-modified} over the strongly connected and weight-balanced digraph in Fig.~\ref{fig::k-anom-num}.
-The reference value and the locally chosen perturbation signals of the agents~are
+The first demonstration study we conduct is using execution of the modified static average consensus algorithm~\eqref{eq::consensus-modified} over the strongly connected and weight-balanced digraph in Fig.~\ref{fig::k-anom-num}(b).
+The reference value and the locally chosen obfuscation signals of the agents~are